ShriramMehta/ShriramMehta/README.md

 ### Hi there 👋

+I am a computer science engineer.
+I like to improve my problem solving skills.
+I have developed projects in React, Node and Java.
+I am intereted in challenging projects that aim to solve real world problems

 <!--
 **ShriramMehta/ShriramMehta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.